Install LISA on Linux

 3. 4 GB system memory

-We will guide you through the installation of LISA on Linux.
-The following commands assume Ubuntu is being used.
+The following commands assume Ubuntu or Azure Linux is being used.

 To check which version of Python is used on your system, run the following: